PolyRun/HighVolumes/OPTIMIZATIONS.md

   * probably could gain some speedup with traditional MVM techniques
   * Maybe there could be a way to cache the MVM?
 Maybe in the intersectCoord case this could lead to something.
 ![ellipsoid-intersect](./optimizations/opt1_intersect_ellipsoid_100.jpeg)

+* Randomness - very costly for intersect
+  * could improve if required

 # Big picture